GiveUaPSP3000/TPS/README.md

 You can click on the two images respectively, and the system will store the coordinates in the order you are clicked.

-Once you have finished marking all the points, you can press the "TPS covert" button to convert this image.
+Once you have finished marking all the points, you can press the "TPS convert" button to convert this image.